squinkylabs/SqHarmony/docs/pes.md

 # Polyphonic External Protocol

-Polyphonic External Protocol, or PES, is a protocol developed Aria Salvatri that allows scale information to be carried on a single cable between different VCV modules that support this protocol.
+Polyphonic External Protocol, or PES, is a protocol developed Aria Salvatrice that allows scale information to be carried on a single cable between different VCV modules that support this protocol.

 Here is a simple example where the Squiktronix Harmony II is setting the scale for Grande Quant: